eduardoegito/100DaysOfCloud/Journey/002/Readme.md

 ## Social Proof

-The posts that show that I shared my process on Twitter or LinkedIn are avaiable below.
+The posts that show that I shared my process on Twitter or LinkedIn are available below.

 [Tweet post](https://twitter.com/eduardoegito/status/1468244736691605512)